Honda WR-V: Brunei

 The second-generation WR-V was launched on 12 May 2023 in Brunei.
 Imported from Indonesia, it is offered in a sole RS trim with CVT and Honda Sensing as standard.

 Malaysia

 The WR-V was previewed for the Malaysian market on 21 June 2023.
 It was officially launched on 13 July 2023 as the replacement to the BR-V in the local line-up.
 It is available in four trim levels: S, E, V and RS; all variants are powered with the 1.5-litre L15ZF engine paired with CVT transmission.
 Unlike in other markets, the Malaysian specification WR-V is equipped with height adjustment switch for the headlights in order to comply within the UNECE regulations, Honda Sensing is standard on all trim levels except the base S trim.
 At its launch, Honda Malaysia targeted sales of 1,300 units per month with 2 to 3-month waiting period.
+In September 2026, the WR-V was updated in Malaysia which saw equipment changes for exterior styling and interior, and also the S trim was discontinued.